sgoldenlab/simba/docs/mutual_exclusivity_heuristic_rules.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/mutual_exclusivity_2.png" />
 </p>

-Alternatively, if we want SimBA to **not choose** a winner when classification probabilities of `Attack` and `Rear` are equal, and instead skip applying the rule to the file all together, then tick the `SKIP ON EQUAL` checkbox (you should see the TIE BREAK drop-down greyed out when the `SKIP ON EQUAL` checkbox is checked).
+Alternatively, if we want SimBA to **not choose** a winner when classification probabilities of `Attack` and `Rear` are equal, and instead skip applying the rule to the frames where classification probabilities are equal, then tick the `SKIP ON EQUAL` checkbox (you should see the TIE BREAK drop-down greyed out when the `SKIP ON EQUAL` checkbox is checked).
+SimBA will print you a warning message telling you the frames, and videos where the rule is skipped because of equal classification probabilities.

 Once complete, click `RUN`.
 SimBA will copy the files prior to applying to rules into the `project_folder/csv/machine_results/Prior_to_mutual_exclusivity_datetime_stamp` sub-directory.
 The new files, with the corrected classifications, are then saved in the  `project_folder/csv/machine_results/` directory.